 Mr. Stickney has prosecuted and, together with his partners, successfully resolved a number of the firm's significant cases.
 Among such cases are In re McKesson Sec.
-Litig., which settled before trial for a total of $1.023 billion, the largest settlement amount in history for any securities class action within the Ninth Circuit; In re Lehman Brothers Debt/Equity Sec.
-Litig., which settled for $615 million; Public Employees Ret.
-Sys. of Mississippi vs. Merrill Lynch & Co., recovering $325 million; Wyatt v.
-El Paso Corp., which settled for $285 million; BFA Liquidation Trust v.
-Arthur Andersen LLP, which settled during trial for $217 million; In re Wells Fargo Mortgage Pass-Through Certificate Litig., which settled for $125 million; In re Sunpower Corp.; Atlas v.
+Litig., recovering $1.023 billion, the largest settlement in history for any securities class action within the Ninth Circuit; In re Lehman Brothers Debt/Equity Sec.
+Litig., which settled for $615 million; In re Bear Stearns Mortgage Pass-Through Certificate Litigation, recovering $500 million; Plaintiff vs. Wall Street Banks, recovering $382 million; Public Employees Ret.
+Sys. of Miss. vs. Merrill Lynch & Co., recovering $325 million; Wyatt v.
+El Paso Corp., which settled for $285 million; Public Employees Ret.
+Sys. of Miss. vs. JP Morgan, which settled for $280 million; In re Genworth Fin.
+Inc., Sec.
+Litig., settlement pending for $219 million; BFA Liquidation Trust v.
+Arthur Andersen LLP, which settled during trial for $217 million; In re Wells Fargo Mortgage Pass-Through Certificate Litig., which settled for $125 million; Public Employees Ret.
+Sys. of Miss. vs. Morgan Stanley, which settled for $95 million; In re Sunpower Corp.; Atlas v.
 Accredited Home Lenders Holding Company; In re Connetics Inc.; In re Stone Energy Corp.; In re WSB Financial Group Sec.
 Litig.; In re Dura Pharmaceuticals Inc. Sec.
 Litig.; In re EMAC Sec.
 Litig., and additional cases.

-Mr. Stickney lectures on securities litigation and shareholder matters for seminars and programs sponsored by professional organizations.
-He has also authored and co-authored several articles concerning securities litigation and class actions.
-He was recognized in 2008-2014 as a Super Lawyer in San Diego Super Lawyers and in the Corporate Counsel edition of Super Lawyers (published by Law and Politics).
-He was also named as a "Litigation Star" and a “Rising Star” in Benchmark - The Definitive Guide to America’s Leading Litigation Firms & Attorneys, one of only 40 attorneys selected to this list in California.
+In March 2016, The Recorder selected Mr. Stickney as a Groundbreaker for his work recovering billions of dollars from sellers of toxic mortgage securities.
+In November 2014, Law360 profiled Mr. Stickney in “Titan of the Plaintiffs Bar: David Stickney,” and he was the subject of “Class Action MVP,” one of only four litigators selected nationally.
+Mr. Stickney was recognized in 2008-2015 as a Super Lawyer in San Diego Super Lawyers and in the Corporate Counsel edition of Super Lawyers (published by Law and Politics).
+He was also selected by Lawdragon for "500 Leading Lawyers in America," and was named as a "Litigation Star" and a “Rising Star” in Benchmark - The Definitive Guide to America’s Leading Litigation Firms & Attorneys, one of only 40 attorneys selected to this list in California.

 During 1996-1997, Mr. Stickney served as law clerk to the Honorable Bailey Brown of the United States Court of Appeals for the Sixth Circuit.